bbugh/SublimeLinter-contrib-elm-make/README.md

 ## Settings

-For information on generic linter settings, please see [Linter Settings][linter-settings].
+For information on linter settings, please see [Linter Settings][linter-settings].

-`SublimeLinter-elm-lint` only uses the default settings.
+`SublimeLinter-elm-lint` does not have any special settings.

 ## Contributing